AgoraIO-Community/Cloud-Recording-iOS/Cloud Recording your iOS Agora Video Chat.md

 ## Conclusion

 That’s it, now you have an app that uses Agora Cloud Recording to store your videos.
 You can find out how to merge the resulting video fragments [here](https://docs.agora.io/en/cloud-recording/cloud_recording_merge_files?platform=RESTful).
 You can find more information about cloud recording [here](https://docs.agora.io/en/cloud-recording/landing-page?platform=RESTful).

+To see and the completed project, clone or download the deafult branch of this repository, as well as launching the server.

+## Other Resources

+For more information about building applications using Agora.io SDKs, take a look at the [Agora Video Call Quickstart Guide](https://docs.agora.io/en/Video/start_call_ios?platform=iOS&utm_source=medium&utm_medium=blog&utm_campaign=cloud-recording-ios) and [Agora API Reference](https://docs.agora.io/en/Video/API Reference/oc/docs/headers/Agora-Objective-C-API-Overview.html?utm_source=medium&utm_medium=blog&utm_campaign=cloud-recording-ios).

+I also invite you to [join the Agoira.io Developer Slack community](https://www.agora.io/en/join-slack/).